-Accidents in Public Places Injury Lawyers Leeds
+Accidents in Public Places — Injury Lawyers for Leeds

-Local Authorities to Business Owners
+Negligent Parties — From Local Authorities to Business Owners

-When we talk about public places we often think of places that are in public ownership.
+When we talk about public places, we often think of places that are in public ownership.
 The local authority owns buildings and land for the benefit of the public, so such places are public places.
 If you have an accident in such a place that was not your fault, you will be entitled to compensation from the local authority.

 Questionable Behaviour to Blatant Negligence